ArnulfoPerez/impacto_ai/presentaciones.md

       <p class="block-description">{{ block_data.description }}</p>

       <ul class="session-list">
+        {% comment %}
+          Sort the sessions directly within the current block of session_metadata.
+          This works because session_metadata[block_slug] is a hash, and 'sort' on a hash iterates key-value pairs. session_data_entry[1] then gives the actual session data.
+        {% endcomment %}
         {% assign sessions_in_config_block = site.session_metadata[block_slug] | sort %}

         {% for session_data_entry in sessions_in_config_block %}